Meningococcal Infection in Children

 - Meningitis.
 This is infection of the membranes that surround the brain and spinal cord.

 - Meningococcemia.
 This is infection of the bloodstream.

-What causes meningococcal infections in a child?
+What causes meningococcal infection in a child?

-Which children at risk for meningococcal infections?
+Which children are at risk for meningococcal infection?

 - Low birth weight